camunda/camunda-docs/docs/guides/automating-a-process-using-bpmn.md

 ![completed bpmn diagram](./img/complete-baking-cake-bpmn.png)

 :::note
-You can also import a BPMN diagram with Cloud Modeler.
+You can also import a BPMN diagram with Web Modeler.
 Click **Import New Diagram** in the context menu.
 :::

 ![import diagram](./img/import-diagram.png)